Orbi home mesh wifi system: Pros, cons and tips

 If the electricity consumption is low, the power consumption details are easy to find.

-And the opposite, is the electricity consumption is higher that other similar tumble dryers, the power consumption details may be a bit hidden.
+And the opposite is the electricity consumption is higher than other similar tumble dryers; the power consumption details may be hidden.

-As shown on the picture above, the specification describe that this tumble dryer consumes 243 Kilowatt hours (kWh) per year.
+As shown in the picture above, the specification describes that this tumble dryer consumes 243 Kilowatt hours (kWh) per year.

-As we are paying to our electricity provider 0,217 euro per every kWh we consume, that means that it would add an additional 52 euro per year to our electricity bill.
+As we are paying our electricity provider 0,217 euros per every kWh we consume, it would add 52 euros per year to our electricity bill.

 243 kWh x 0,217 euro per kWh = 52,73 euro

-We have chosen a random tumble dryer and made a simple search for its ‘datasheet’.
-Out of the results, we have been able to find its power consumption both at Amazon and at the manufacturer’s website.
+We have chosen a random tumble dryer and searched for its ‘datasheet.’
+Out of the results, we have been able to find its power consumption both at Amazon and on the manufacturer’s website.

-Once we know the yearly power consumption, the calculator below can be used to estimate the power and cost consumption of a tumble dryer.
+Once we know the yearly power consumption, the calculator below can estimate a tumble dryer’s power and cost consumption.

 For example: